norbix/norbix.dev/content/posts/dependency-inversion-principle/index.md

 - ✅ When writing business logic you want to test independently

 - ❌ Not needed for everything — Go prefers concrete, simple code unless you need indirection

+---

+🚀 Follow me on [norbix.dev](https://norbix.dev) for more insights on Go, system design, and engineering wisdom.